kowusu01/TwitterApiStream/README.md

 ### data providers
 Data Providers interact with Twitter api using the Observer Pattern subscription to read data and make it available to be processed.
 Within the Data Providers logical component, there is a component that reads the stream; the data is not stored, rather, it passes it to another component to parse it and extract relavant information.
-The long term goal is to make the entire Data Producer logical component a Kafka producer by allowing it to publidh each tweet as a kafka topic so other independet app/services can consume it
+The long term goal is to make the entire Data Producer logical component a Kafka producer by allowing it to publish each tweet as a kafka topic so other independent app/services can consume it

 ### data consumers
-The Data Consumers is an example pf an independent process that consumes data as Kafka topics published by the Data Providers.
-These data consumers can be written any lanuguage; the intent is to allow consumers to determine how to process tweet data and where or how to store it.
+The Data Consumers component is an example of an independent process that consumes data as Kafka topics published by the Data Providers.
+These data consumers can be written in any lanuguage; the intent is to allow consumers to determine how to process tweet data and where or how to store it.

-The application architecure emphasizes on this separation of concerns to achive scalability and performance.
-For instance, the task of processing the tweets can be cpu and memory intensive, by making the cosumers independent, several instances can be deployed each performing different type of processing and analysis.
+The application architecure emphasizes on this separation of concerns to achieve scalability and performance.
+For instance, the task of processing the tweets can be cpu and memory intensive, by making the consumers independent, several instances can be deployed each performing different type of processing and analysis.

  ## high level architecture
  ![app structure](https://github.com/kowusu01/TwitterApiStream/blob/main/images/high-level-arch.jpg?raw=true)

 ## executing the app
+The application will have two entry points called drivers.
+For instance, there is a driver for the Data Providers, the piece that read the data from Twitter and make it available.
+This drive starts the app, and read data from Twitter.

 - pull the repo to local file system
 - on a command line, navigate to the root folder  - the TwitterStream folder
 - navigate to one of the the drivers' folder.